weixiangmeng521/teleport/README.md

 ## Contribution

 Contributions are welcome!
-Feel free to open issues, submit pull requests, or provide suggestions to improve the **Teleport Singleton** library.
+Feel free to open issues, submit pull requests, or provide suggestions to improve the **Teleport** library.

 ## License